ros2/design/articles/remapping.md

-### Remapping Names
+## Remapping Names
 Topics, parameters, and services are identified by [Names](http://wiki.ros.org/Names).
 Names are hard coded in ROS nodes.
 Remapping is what allows names to be changed at runtime.
-It enables publisers/subscribers or service servers/clients using different names to be connected.
+Without remapping nodes would have to be modified and rebuilt for every application.
-Without it nodes would have to be modified and rebuilt for each application.
+**Remapping rules** are the instructions given to a node to change the names it uses.

-#### Structure of a Name
+### Structure of a Name
 Names are hierarchical strings delineated by `/`.
 If they begin with `/` they are said to be **global** or **Fully Qualified Names** (FQN).
 Otherwise they are said to be **relative**.
-Here are some examples:
+Relative names are resolved to FQN prior to being used.

-- `/`
+**Example names**:

 - `/foo`
 - `/foo/bar`
 - `foo/bar/baz`